Blowing Rocks Preserve

 There are two parking lots on either side of the street next to Blowing Rocks Preserve.
 These fill up quickly, but we were able to snag a spot by arriving right at 9 AM.
 An additional option for parking is at Coral Cove Park but be prepared for about a 1-mile walk to Blowing Rocks Preserve.

-Blowing Rocks Preserve Tides: Check before you visit
+2. Check the tide times before you visit

-Timing your visit based on the tide schedule is important depending on what you want to see.
+Timing your visit to Blowing Rocks based on the tide schedule is important depending on what you want to see.
 If you have a chance, I suggest visiting two separate times so you can experience Blowing Rocks Preserve at low and high tide.
+Don’t forget to check the Blowing Rocks Preserve tide schedule before your visit!

-Low Tide: If you want to see as much of the rocky limestone and sea caves you want to time your visit around low tide when the water is further out and calmer.
+If you want to see as much of the rocky limestone and sea caves you want to time your visit around low tide when the water is further out and calmer.
+I would love to go back to experience the beach at low tide.

 Nature Trails at Blowing Rocks Preserve